sud0-L/compiled-walkthrough/walkthrough.md

 ```

-Off the bat, what stands out to me is the line:
+Off the bat, what stands out is the line:

 ```bash